 - Be aware that paddle craft can transport aquatic invasive species, so make sure you clean your craft if you are moving it between water bodies.
 Check out Fisheries and Oceans Canada to learn more about preventing the spread of aquatic invasive species.

-Continue to Attend a Club Event »
+Continue to Become a Club Leader »

 - Basic Stand Up Paddleboarding Paddle Canada's Basics SUP Board Course introduces the novice to paddling in enclosed,...

 - Paddle Canada Courses Looking for professional paddlesports instruction?
 Paddle Canada has 2,700+ instructor...